carasiov/active_learning/docs/theory/conceptual_model.md

 ## 4. Labels, Channels, and a Latent-Space Classifier

-We **never** attach a discriminative head.
+In the conceptual target, classification happens through channels and responsibilities (τ-classifier), without needing a separate discriminative head.

-Classification happens entirely through channels and responsibilities.
+Implementation note: the current codebase also supports a standard classifier head, and uses it by default unless `use_tau_classifier=True`.
+See `docs/projects/decentralized_latents/channel_curriculum/README.md`.

 ### 4.1 Building soft label counts